 The Will to Power is Nietzsche’s account of what the world is.

 The Eternal Recurrence of the Same is a concept derived from the ancient Epicureans and Stoics.
 Both the Stoics and Epicureans believed that the cosmos is finite.
 The cosmos consists of matter and void, and there is only so much matter and so much void.
 Matter, however, is not fully inert.
-Matter has both inert and animate dimensions.
+Matter has both inert and non-inert dimensions.
 Matter has the tendency to remain at rest or in motion, which the Epicureans represented by matter falling through the void.
 But matter also has a non-inert aspect that causes it to swerve from its fall or to move from rest to motion by its own power.
 The Epicureans represented this aspect of matter as the famous “clinamen” or “swerve” of the atoms.
-The Stoics represented this as divine logos, which following Heraclitus, they represented as fire.
+The Stoics represented this as divine logos, which, following Heraclitus, they represented as fire.
 Matter, in short, is in some sense vital and animate; it is alive and ensouled.
 Matter’s vital principle allows order to form out of chaos.
 Matter’s inert dimension allows order to dissolve back into chaos.

-Given a finite amount of matter and a finite void, given that matter has both a tendency to give rise to order and dissolve order, and given that time is infinite, the Epicureans and Stoics argued that the random play of chaos within a finite cosmos over an infinite amount of time not only gives rise to order, but gives rise to the same order an infinite number of times.
+Given a finite amount of matter and a finite void, the tendency of matter to both create and destroy order, and infinite time, the Epicureans and Stoics were forced to conclude that the random play of matter over infinite time not only gives rise to order, but gives rise to the same order an infinite number of times.
 Everything that is happening now has already happened an infinite number of times before and will happen an infinite number of times in the future.
-The Same events will Recur Eternally, hence the Eternal Recurrence of the Same.
-As Woody Allen once put it, “Eternal Recurrence of the Same.
-Does that mean I’ll have to sit through the Ice Capades again?”
-And the answer is: “Yes.”
-Not only will he have to sit through it again an infinite number of times, he already has sat through it an infinite number of times.
-It’s deja-vu all over again.
+The Same will Recur Eternally, hence the Eternal Recurrence of the Same.

+Nietzsche’s Will to Power corresponds precisely to the two aspects of matter discussed by the Epicureans and Stoics.
+The animate aspect of matter that gives rise to form and organization corresponds to the Will to Power’s tendency to posit order.
 The inert aspect of matter that causes form and organization to dissolve back into chaos corresponds to the Will to Power’s tendency to overpower and dissolve the very order that it posits.

-Just as Will to Power is Nietzsche’s account of what the world is, The Eternal Recurrence of the Same is Nietzsche’s account of how the world is.
+Just as Will to Power is Nietzsche’s account of what the world is, the Eternal Recurrence of the Same is Nietzsche’s account of how the world is.

-Nietzsche claims to have abolished metaphysics because he abolishes the dualism between appearance and reality, Being and becoming, presence and absence, identity and difference, etc. All of these pairs of opposites are found blended together in the Will to Power and the Eternal Recurrence of the Same.
+Nietzsche claims to have abolished metaphysics because he abolishes the dualisms of appearance and reality, Being and becoming, presence and absence, identity and difference, etc. All of these pairs of opposites are found blended together in the Will to Power and the Eternal Recurrence of the Same.
 There is no realm of pure presence, pristine identity, total rest, and separate essences, lying behind the world that appears to us.

 Heidegger’s critique of this claim is twofold.
 First, he argues that the basic elements of Platonism are still at work in Nietzsche.
 Second, he argues that Nietzsche really does not understand what it would take to overcome metaphysics.